theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - We can see the Epic progress in Roadmap view for all of the Epic
 - We can click on any EPIC and then add an existing child issue
 - We can add custom issue type in next gen project under project settings

+## Jira for leadership (Working with teams)
+- Click on People and create the team with people who are already on JIRA
+- Add image header(optional) and description for the team
+- We can add link for everyone which can be knowledgeable or work as a bookmarked
+-